Can You Fly After Open Heart Surgery?

 Open heart surgery can be minimally invasive or require a long period of recovery.
 In any case, you or your loved one will likely be in a more delicate state.
 This means your normal routine, including work, exercise, activities and travel, may not be feasible for several weeks or more.
 If you have a trip planned in the near future or had your surgery done in another state, traveling by plane can potentially create health complications.

 Flying on a commercial airplane is not always recommended for recovering patients, especially those with conditions like diabetes.
-If you want to know whether it is safe to travel after heart surgery, consider the potential risks of traveling and alternative modes of long-distance patient transportation.
+If you want to know whether it is safe to travel after heart surgery, consider the potential risks of traveling and alternative modes of long-distance patient transportation that are available.

 What Is Open Heart Surgery?